apache/nutch-site/content/download.md

 ```
 Make sure to change the file names to match package, version and format.

-The files in Apache Nutch 1.18 releases are signed by Lewis John McGibbney (lewismc) `48BAEBF6`.
+The files in Apache Nutch 1.19 releases are signed by Sebastian Nagel (snagel) `48BAEBF6`.
 The files in Apache Nutch 2.4 release are signed by Sebastian Nagel (snagel) `DB0A9C6D`.

 ## SHA Signature
 Additionally, you can verify the SHA signature on the files.
 A Unix program called **shasum** or **sha512sum** is included in many Unix distributions.